How can I support the Kitchener Blues Festival since it’s ‘free’?

 Is there Sponsor seating?

-Sponsor area Clock Tower Stage: We are selling GOLD tickets for the Thursday Night Kickoff Concert.
-Gold ticket purchasers will receive a GOLD pass for reserved seating admission, free food service and separate cash bar for the Thursday show and access to this sponsor area (subject to licenced capacity ) for the balance of the Festival.
-Subscribe to our newsletter to be the first to know about the Thursday concert! newsletter
+Sponsor area Clocktower Stage: We are selling GOLD tickets for the Thursday Night Kickoff Concert and the Friday Night Concert.
+GOLD ticket purchasers will receive a GOLD pass for reserved seating admission, separate cash bar and a GOLD pass for access to this sponsor area (on a first come first served basis based on capacity) for the balance of the free Festival on Saturday and Sunday.
+A complimentary buffet is also included during the Thursday Kickoff Concert.
+Subscribe to our newsletter to be the first to know about breaking Blues Festival news! newsletter

 What about Parking?